Book Review: Death at the Chateau Bremont

 The mystery appears relatively straightforward: two aristocratic brothers, Etienne and François de Bremont, are found murdered on the grounds of their chateau, and so the question is: who benefits from their murder?
 But of course, like all good mysteries, the answer is not so straightforward.
 Enter numerous suspects, including the chateau caretakers, unfaithful wives and sisters-in-law, French and Russian mafiosi, polo players, and others who keep the reader guessing.
 The chateau is full of secrets and the author judiciously slips in clues and red herrings to add excitement to the story.

 Longworth is a consummate writer, and her imagery is sharp and vivid.
-Describing spring arriving in Provence after an unusually cold winter, she writes: “Fields of fluttering red poppies were everywhere, and the vineyards were sprouting up young shoots of bright green leaves.” (p.
-114) A sense of place is also present throughout the book, and one feels that the author knows and loves the city, its roads and by-ways, its cafés, its fountains, and small stores, and is confidently able to convey this familiarity to her readers.
+Describing spring arriving in Provence after a freezing winter, she writes: “Fields of fluttering red poppies were everywhere, and the vineyards were sprouting up young shoots of bright green leaves.” (p.
+114) A sense of place is also present throughout the book, and one feels that the author knows and loves the city, its roads and by-ways, its cafés, its fountains, and small stores, and can confidently convey this familiarity to her readers.
 The neighbourhood of Martine comes alive when the author describes “a street that still had everything one needed for a decent living – two boulangeries, three butcher shops, a pharmacy, two flower shops, a wine store, a cheese shop, a hardware shop, one travel agent … and a handful of cafés.” (p.
-37) It makes you want to move to Aix-en-Provence and take up residence on Martine’s street!
+37) It makes you want to move to Aix-en-Provence and reside on Martine’s street!

 Note: As an Amazon Associate, this website earns from qualifying purchases.
 If you purchase a product via an affiliate link, we receive a small commission that does not impact your price.